 Thirty years in, Frank still has the same love and passion for music and is more excited for his hobby now than ever before.
-He left Dagogo for a brief stint at Woo Audio before a short stay at PTA; Frank left to found Headphone.Guru and can be found at headphone meets and audio shows all over the country.
+He left Dagogo for a brief stint at Woo Audio before a short stay at PTA; Frank left to create Headphone.Guru.
+He can be found at headphone meets and audio shows all over the country.

 He’s spent the last ten years enthusiastically listening to music through systems that make his friends and family doubt his mental health.